ChrisDuffley/stationPlaylist/addoninternals.md

 ##### Track name versus description?

-Until 2020, because Studio's track item class relied mostly on default IAccessible implementation, track description recorded trakc properties.
+Until 2020, because Studio's track item class relied mostly on default IAccessible implementation, track description recorded track properties.
 For this reason, whenever custom column order or inclusion were defined, reportFocus method would construct a custom track description text based on the custom column order.
 This changed in add-on 20.11 when SysListView32 routines took a greater role in defining track items, and since NVDA builds custom text for item names based on column information, Studio's track item class will also construct custom item name based on custom column order and inclusion if defined.
 Because of this, from late 2020, column builder was split into a different method, namely a custom item name getter which is the method used by NVDA to retrieve name text for a control.

 #### Track Columns Explorer: Retrieve information from specific columns